TheGreek-god/Greekterraform/README.md

 ##Architecture

-the architecture comprises the following componets -**Storage account** for persistent data storage -**Key vault** to manage secrets and keys securely **-Azure baston** provides secure rdp and ssh connectivity to virtual machines **Management services** hosts domain-related services **Cluster nodes**a set of nodes for handling worloads, each with attached data disks
+the architecture comprises the following componets

+-**Storage account** for persistent data storage

+-**Key vault** to manage secrets and keys securely

+**-Azure baston** provides secure rdp and ssh connectivity to virtual machines

+**Management services** hosts domain-related services

+**Cluster nodes**a set of nodes for handling worloads, each with attached data disks

 ##Prerequisites

 -Azure subscription
--Terraform installed on your loacl machine
+-Terraform installed on your local machine

 ##usage